Does BIMI trickle down to subdomains and how to control subdomain BIMI display?

 The practical rule

 Use the parent BIMI record when the same brand should appear across normal sending subdomains.
 Use a subdomain BIMI record when that subdomain needs its own logo.
-Use an empty subdomain BIMI record when that subdomain should not display a logo at all.
+Use an explicit declination record when that subdomain should not display a logo at all.

-The one rule I would not skip is DMARC enforcement for the subdomain.
-BIMI inheritance only helps after the mail stream passes authenticated domain matching and the applicable DMARC policy is strict enough.
-Get that right first, then BIMI display becomes a DNS and certificate control problem rather than a guessing exercise.
+The one rule not to skip is DMARC enforcement for the subdomain.
+BIMI inheritance only helps after the mail stream passes authenticated domain matching and the applicable DMARC policies are strict enough.
+Get that right first, then BIMI display becomes a control problem involving DNS, the logo file, certificate evidence, and provider policy rather than a guessing exercise.